leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 - Using Detective
 I'm using Detective to analyse the codebase to identify patterns and dependencies that might not be immediately apparent, by revealing hidden patterns, we can highlight areas for refactoring, optimisation, or potential issues, leading to improved code quality and maintainability

+- esbuild
+significantly faster than traditional bundlers like Webpack, leading to shorter build times and improved developer productivity

+---

+## Security

+- XSRF Protection
+I configured cookie name and header name for XSRF tokens protection using `withXsrfConfiguration` to secure HTTP requests.
+Even though it is enabled by default, I would like to underline security practices

+- npm audit
+I'm using Components with Known Vulnerabilities

 ---